JPotterf/rsvp/README.md

 # rsvp
-rsvp app front end template built in javascript with no addition libraries or dependencies
+rsvp app front end template built in javascript with no additional libraries or dependencies